brettonw/Bag/README.md

 <code>#last</code>.

 ## JSON
-Bag can consume a superset of valid JSON text in inputs (Constructors write Strings, streams, files, and etc.).
-The output of the <code>write</code> method is valid JSON.
+Bag can consume a superset of valid JSON text in inputs (Constructors from Strings, streams, files, and etc.).
+The output of the <code>toString</code> method is valid JSON.
 The primary difference between Bag parsing of JSON, and that file standard is bare (unquoted) strings are allowed anywhere a quoted string would be allowed, as in: <code>{ first-name: bretton, last-name: wade }</code>.
 Note that whitespace, and the following characters are not allowed in bare
 values: ",:[]{}

 ## Error Handling
-The error handling philosophy is to return null and log failures.
+The error handling philosophy is to provide methods with a supplier for an error case, and to use helper functions that return null; significant failures are logged.
 The user can choose to throw an exception if they want, but Bag should be robust and continue chugging without killing the parent application if an unanticipated fault happens.
 In the future, we will probably move to eliminate the log4j2 dependency.